 - A great place for your plants: once the plants and herbs grow and flower well, you can possibly move them to another place in the house.
 For example, think of a hanging garden on the wall (make sure that the water is properly collected so that it does not seep out).

 Also excited about indoor greenery?
 Please ask the staff in our Trowbridge - Wiltshire garden centre for more information and advice about looking after your green houseplants.
 We also have flowering houseplants as Orchids and Cacti.
 You can find our opening hours and location on our contact page.
-We hope to see you very soon in our garden centre!
+We look forward to welcoming you very soon in our garden centre!